 How to Choose the Right Siding for Your Home

 What is the best siding for my house?
 This question can be daunting when you are at the life cycle of your current house or a home you are building.
-There are a couple of main exterior wall product categories.
+There are a couple of common types of siding.
 Here’s a breakdown that hopefully simplifies their pros and cons.
 We will also include price points to help you see the bigger picture.

 VINYL SIDING | Vinyl siding is tried and true.
 It is the standard in most of the United States.
 This is because it is the most affordable.
 Vinyl siding is lightweight, easy to handle, and inexpensive to ship.
 Plus it performs well with very little maintenance.
 On average you can expect around $5-$10 a square foot of wall space depending on the color selection.

 Vinyl options have improved over the years.
 The industry has perfected ultra-dark colors that do not fade and do not warp.
 Manufacturers like Mastic make vinyl siding beautiful, yet affordable.

 FIBER CEMENT | James Hardie Fiber Cement (JH) is taking America by storm.
 They are gaining 20-50% growth in the market year over year and there is a reason why.
 James Hardie has resolved a few main pain points by looking very similar to cedar siding without all the crazy maintenance.